alahirajeffrey/online-IDE-backend/README.md

 - In order to solve a problem, you can navigate to the submissions section.
 - The available languages to solve a problem and their language IDs can be found [here](https://ce.judge0.com/languages/).
 - Here are the language IDs for a few popular langauges: `Javascript : 93`, `Python : 71`, `Golang : 95`, `C++ : 52`

+**NB** : All the routes have to be preceeded with the base url which is `http://localhost:3000` when running local or `https://tvzcorp-technical-test.onrender.com` when testing online

 **NB** : The backend on its own cannot cannot handle complex programs as majority of complex programs would have source code that contains non printable characters, or characters which cannot be sent with JSON.
 Example: